 by Gina Burgess

-I thought everyone knew the crucial elements of a story until I read a book the other day that read like the author was writing by the seat of his/her pants.
+I thought every author knew the crucial elements of a story until I read a book the other day that read like the author was writing by plucking words from the clouds.
 (Uh uh!
 I’m not telling who it was that wrote it – and it wasn’t any of my clients, either).
-The story had no flow and read like a litany of facts without any rhyme or reason.
-There was no character development, no turning point, and the climax to the “story” was only implied not shown.
+The story had no flow and read like a litany of strung together facts without any rhyme or reason.
+There was no character development, no turning point, and the climax to the “story”, which si supposed to be surprising and exciting (or at the very least much anticipated) was only implied not shown.
 Talk about flat.
 F-L-A-T.

-Whether it’s a novel, a short story, or a joke, all stories must have a character that you care about, a turning point, and a climax.
+Whether it’s a novel, a short story, or a joke, all stories must have a character that you care about (or at least can identify with), a turning point, and a climax.
 If you don’t have all three of these things then the story falls flat.
-It doesn’t work, and the reader won’t come back for any more drivel.
+It doesn’t work, and the reader won’t come back for any more drivel, which is what has been produced.

 Let’s talk a minute about the structure of a story.